wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/users.rst

 Delete User
 ===========

-Delete a user along with its line if he has one.
+The user will not be removed if he is associated to a line and an extension.
+You must delete the association first.

 The user will also be removed from all queues, groups or other XiVO entities whom he is member.

 ::